f0rmwk/seederr/README.md

 # Seederr

 Seederr is a Python-based automation tool to manage torrents in Deluge.
 It automatically removes torrents that have completed seeding after a user-defined period.
-Seederr connects to the Deluge WebUI and Daemon RPC to provide seamless torrent management with detailed logging.
+Seederr connects to the Deluge WebUI and Daemon RPC.

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)